TuiMao233/unplugin-svgo/README.md

 ### Component

-SVGs can be explicitly imported as Vue components using the ?component suffix:
+SVGs can be explicitly imported as components using the ?component suffix:

 It can be specified to use the component type, which defaults to the template component.
 To use JSX, you can use `component=jsx`.